• Skip to main content

 • At this point you can freeze or refrigerate meatballs, some or all, for later use in any different sauce.
 Freeze extra raw meatballs in containers or freezer bags, in portions right for your family (frozen meatballs should be thawed overnight in fridge before cooking).

-• Place pan in oven for about 10-20 minutes to finish cooking the meatballs through, cut one open to check.
+• Bake meatballs in the oven for about 10-20 minutes to finish cooking through, cut one open to check.

-• Add marinara sauce to the sauce you browned the meatballs in to warm through, adding the meatballs in when they are done baking.
+• Add marinara sauce to the pan you browned the meatballs in to warm through, adding the meatballs in when they are done baking.
+Excess fat can be discarded if you like.
 Simmer about 15 minutes or on very low until ready to serve.

 • Assemble subs on hoagie buns topped with cheese.
 Bake at 400° on a clean sheet pan until cheese is bubbly and bread is toasted, about 10 minutes.